ayvak/PDP-Plexus/docs/guide.md

 -- Once the server is started, a public and a local link will be printed on the console.
 Copy that before detatching from the screen session
 - detatch screen session `cmd+A, D`

-Give the above link in the browser to access the UI.
+Go to above link in the browser to access the UI.

 ---